devflowinc/ruby-sdk/docs/TopicApi.md

 ## update_topic

-> update_topic(tr_dataset, update_topic_data)
+> update_topic(tr_dataset, update_topic_req_payload)

 Update Topic

 Update Topic  Update an existing chat topic.
 Currently, only the name of the topic can be updated.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples